 In September 2014, the contract for these services came to an end, and with large budget cuts planned by Worcestershire County Council, the future of the route was unclear.
 First Midland Red offered to operate the group of services on a commercial basis at a reduced frequency.
 A new simplified timetable was introduced which had most services extended to Great Malvern (Link Top), and the 42, 43 etc services were withdrawn.
 Service 364 was part of a group of services that also include Service 362 and Service 365, and operates one journey every two hours in each direction, interworked with other services in the group to provide an hourly frequency at the major points on the route.

-Service 364 and Service 362 were withdrawn on Sunday 10th April 2016, with the Worcester to Upton-upon-Severn section of the 364 route being replaced by new Service 333 during peak times only, and the Upton-upon-Severn, The Graftons and Welland section of the journey being replaced by a route change to Service 373.
+Service 364 and Service 362 were withdrawn from the end of operations on Saturday 9th April 2016, with the Worcester to Upton-upon-Severn section of the 364 route being replaced by new Service 333 during peak times only, and the Upton-upon-Severn, The Graftons and Welland section of the journey being replaced by a route change to Service 373.
 The Welland to Malvern Wells and Great Malvern section of the route is not replaced, but a small number of Service 365 journeys continue to operate along this part of the route.